anniedy/test-infra/velodrome/fetcher/README.md

 Overview
 ========

-Fetcher retrives a github repository history and stores it in a MySQL local database.
+Fetcher retrives a github repotory history and stores it in a MySQL local database.

 For now, it downloads three types of resources: